Last updated: July 2023

 3.5 Has an independent supervisory authority been established which provides oversight for the protection of privacy, and what is their role?

-The courts are the primary mechanism for oversight of privacy protections, particularly in the criminal context.
+The courts and the Federal Trade Commission (FTC) are the primary mechanism for oversight of privacy protections, particularly in the criminal context.

 3.6 What are the oversight mechanisms for the approval and review of relevant actions by public authorities?
 Are there oversight mechanisms in place for when actions by public authorities are conducted in secret?